-The STAR Project is a longitudinal investigation of children that examined emotional and cognitive precursors to early school success.
-Children's knowledge about emotions and responses in challenging situations were assessed, along with their developing cognitive abilities.
-The project began in 2006 and followed 230 children through the time points of 3 1/2 years old, 4 1/2 years old, and 5 1/2 years old.
-Data was collected from the children's Kindergarten and First Grade Teachers.
-The collaborative team of investigators for the STAR project includes Dr. Susan Calkins, Dr. Esther Leerkes, and Dr. Marion O'Brien from HDFS and Dr. Stuart Marcovitch from Psychology.
+The STAR Project is a longitudinal investigation of children that examines emotional and cognitive precursors to early school success.
+Children's knowledge about emotions and responses in challenging situations will be assessed, along with their developing cognitive abilities.
+The project began in 2012 and is following 300 children through the time points of 4 years old, Kindergarten, and 1st Grade.
+Currently data is being collected for the children's 4 year visit.
+The collaborative team of investigators for the STAR project includes Dr. Susan Calkins, Dr. Esther Leerkes, and Dr. Marion O'Brien from HDFS.
+Website: http://starproject.uncg.edu/ Phone: 336-256-0540

 FRC faculty and graduate students participated in a longitudinal study to examine the child and family characteristics that are linked to early and continuing behavior problems.
 This project involves a collaboration between the developmental and clinical programs in the Human Development and Family Studies Department (Dr. Susan Calkins and Dr. Marion O'Brien) and the Psychology Department (Dr. Susan Keane) at UNCG.
 For more information, visit the Right Track web site at www.righttrack-uncg.org

 Family Adjustment to Child Disability

 When families learn that their child has a developmental delay or disability, they have many adjustments to make.
 FRC staff are involved in examining the issues that arise as families work to adapt to a new reality.
 Dr. O'Brien completed a book about a portion of this work published in 2006: Beyond the Autism Diagnosis : A Professional's Guide to Helping Families.

 NICHD Study of Early Child Care and Youth Development